sergysurge/twitter-exercise/README.txt

 The Menu
 --------

-Imagine a menu with two handles, for example [@realDonaldTrump, @elonmusk], this menu must stay at the top of the visible window (sticky), if the user taps in the other handle, the list is replaced by the new list.
+Imagine a menu with two handles, for example [@POTUS, @elonmusk], this menu must stay at the top of the visible window (sticky), if the user taps in the other handle, the list is replaced by the new list.
 If the user taps in the current selected handle, the list should scroll all the way up to the latest